ddttom/mlx-llm-tutorial/projectstate.md

 ## Recent Changes

+### Fixed Git Repository

+**Issue:** The git repository had issues that needed to be fixed with a clean initialization and force push.

+**Solution:**
+1. Initialized a new git repository in the current directory
+2. Renamed the default branch to 'main'
+3. Added all files and created an initial commit
+4. Set up the remote to point to GitHub
+5. Force pushed the repository to GitHub

+**Result:** The repository now has a clean git history and is properly connected to GitHub.

 ### Added Explicit Directory Instructions

 **Issue:** The project instructions did not clearly specify that users should work in a dedicated directory, which led to issues with large files being added to the repository when run in system folders.